 Stand up paddleboard on Moraine Lake

-I’ve seen Moraine Lake plenty of times over the years and let me tell you, nothing compares to seeing it from a different perspective when the unreal turquoise water is underneath your feet.
+I’ve seen Moraine Lake plenty of times over the years and let me tell you, nothing compares to seeing it from a different perspective when the unreal turquoise water is underneath you.

 Bringing our stand-up paddleboards to Moraine Lake was one of the most memorable experiences in the Rockies.